sachaservan/cprf/README.md

 # Constrained PRFs for Inner Product Predicates

-Prototype implementation of constrained PRFs for inner product predicates from [this paper](https://eprint.iacr.org/2024/58).

-## Introduction

-This repository contains implementations of Constrained Pseudorandom Functions (CPRFs) for inner product predicates.
+This repository contains implementations of Constrained Pseudorandom Functions (CPRFs) for inner product predicates from [this paper](https://eprint.iacr.org/2024/58) (to appear at AsiaCrypt 2024).
 It includes two different constructions: one based on random oracles and another based on the Decisional Diffie-Hellman (DDH) assumption.
-These implementations are designed for research purposes and to demonstrate the concepts presented in the associated paper.
+The implementation can be used to reproduce Tables 2 & 3 from the paper.

 ## Code Organization